saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 ---
 ```

 **Key Insight:** PyG's batching creates a **single large disconnected graph** containing all molecules in the batch.
-The `batch` vector tracks which graph each node belongs tothis is used later for pooling operations.
+The `batch` vector tracks which graph each node belongs to this is used later for pooling operations.

 ---